Pet visits & pet care

-Service Excellence staff at Gundersen's information desks will serve as the initial contact for most individuals entering Gundersen facilities with animals.
+Patient Experience staff at Gundersen's Information Desks will serve as the initial contact for most individuals entering Gundersen facilities with animals.
 For safety reasons, there are a few locations where animals are not permitted.

 Gundersen recognizes Therapy Animals from the Coulee Region Humane Society.
-These animals are accompanied by a Gundersen volunteer and are able to provide comfort to many patients on each visit.
+These animals are accompanied by a Gundersen volunteer and can provide comfort to many patients on each visit.
 They have been specially trained and selected for their temperament.
 If you see one on your unit, feel free to give it a hug!
 They love it.
 Therapy animals from other programs are treated as pets.

 Urgent pet care services

 Do you need a safe, loving, secure environment for your pet while you're hospitalized or at a lengthy medical appointment?
 At Gundersen Health System we know pets are family, and we can help.